n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.wait.md

 In addition to the parameters shared with the Webhook node, the Wait node has the following configuration options:

 * **Limit wait time**: Set the maximum amount of time to wait before the execution resumes.
 * **Add Option** > **Webhook Suffix**: Provide a suffix that you want to appended to the resume URL.
 This is useful for creating unique webhook URLs for each Wait node when a workflow contains multiple Wait nodes.
-Not that the generated `$resumeWebhookUrl` won't automatically include this suffix, you must manually append it to the webhook URL before exposing it.
+Note that the generated `$resumeWebhookUrl` won't automatically include this suffix, you must manually append it to the webhook URL before exposing it.

 ### Limitations